cncf/cloudnativetv/operations/SUBMISSION.md

 # Show Selection and Submission

 This document outlines the show submission requirements and selection process.
 It is currently a work in progress.
+FORM LINK HERE

 ## Submission Process